 Cybersecurity is a pretty complicated science.
-And this complication goes not only because of the fact that everything revolves around PCs – a lot of people struggle to deal with definitions.
+And this complication goes not only because everything revolves around PCs – many people struggle to deal with definitions.
 Let’s check out two basic and the most controversial definitions – malware and virus.

 People who know something, or even a lot, about cybersecurity, will likely think that there is nothing interesting for them.
-You can think so – but obstinacy is not the best thing in such a rapidly-changing environment.
-One day the things will definitely turn 180 degrees – and staying on your point of view can lead to bad consequences.
+You can think so – but stubbornness is not the best thing in such a rapidly-changing environment.
+One day things will turn 180 degrees – and staying on your point of view can lead to bad consequences.

 Malware and virus – what is the difference?